Inspired by Under the Scope’s The Problem with Problematic Media

 Monogatari is different though.
 Not only does a lot of the ecchi aspect not contribute anything positive to the story, but it’s downright uncomfortable, unnecessary, and takes you out of the vibe.
 A disgustingly large portion of the sexualized scenes involve Araragi’s 14 and 15-year-old sisters, or other characters who though they might “ackshually” be 400+ years old, have the appearance of 9 to 13-year-olds.
 And all of our protagonist’s inappropriate actions are gone unchecked.
 There are no consequences for his comments, skirt flipping, groping, and downright criminal behavior.

 It’s one thing to have dynamic stories with complex characters in which the heroes don’t always do good and the villains don’t always do bad.
 I prefer it that way, as the “Everything is White or Black, You Must Pick Sides” narrative is toxic and tiresome.
 But the problem comes when media has our heroes do something bad, and tell us it’s good; it’s just for laughs.
 Especially when that same hero then goes on to be a champion who decries the evil actions of others.
+I understand that Araragi’s hypocrisy in this aspect is one of the points being made, but it’s made poorly.

 So, while being the most distinct and unique anime, different from all others, it also bears with it some of the most loathed tropes.
 Does this mean it should be “cancelled” entirely?
 Personally, I think not, but it needs to be approached with a mature mindset.